 * Elaboration of a master plan and modernised IS governance

 * Merger (due diligence) and post-merger support

 * Transformation project support (mobilization, etc.)

 Improving quality of service

-- Planning and deploying ‘spirit of service’ programmes (customer service-oriented operating standards and behavioural reflexes).
+- Planning and deploying ‘spirit of service’ programs (customer service-oriented operating standards and behavioural reflexes).

-- Optimising prospect and customer itineraries using a multichannel and multi-device approach with a view to improving the level and quality of service supplied.
+- Optimizing prospect and customer itineraries using a multichannel and multi-device approach with a view to improving the level and quality of service supplied.

 - Service-quality management (measurement and process of ongoing improvement).